LearnersGuild/guide/Learning_Guide/Kickoff.md

 The first couple of hours of a project are critical to the success of your learning for the week.
 Investing time and attention getting the kickoff right, can go a long way to maximizing your learning for the week.

+**You should budget around 1.5 hours for the project kickoff, and it shouldn't take you more than 2**

 ## First Commit

 Once projects have been formed, the first thing the team needs to do is to create a container for the **artifact**.
 The artifact is the output of a project.
 It is the thing produced by a team to complete a project.
 All artifacts need a URL and a project outline document.
 In most cases, the artifact will be a GitHub repository in the account of a learner on the team.